postcss/postcss/README.md

 ### Modularity

-Without a plugins, PostCSS just parse your CSS and stringify it back without of any byte change.
-All features are just a small JS functions from PostCSS plugins.
-So you can choose only features, that you need.
+Without a plugins, PostCSS just parse your CSS and stringify it back without change of any byte.
+All features is made by small JS funcions from PostCSS plugins.
+You can choose only features, that you need.

 Variables is a nice example.
 There are 2 different plugins for variables.
 [postcss-simple-vars] has Sass like syntax: